The secret history of the Motorola Razr, the first great phone of the millennium

 Today, Paul Pierce is a distinguished designer at Motorola.
 But 15 years ago, he was on the original design team of the Razr—the impossibly thin phone that would go on to change everything—and he wasn’t so sure about how it was shaping up.
 Specifically, he wasn’t sure about that big chin.

 Before the Razr was released in 2004, phones had evolved into chunks of expensive plastic.
-Whether it was the Nokia 3310 candybar, or some silver-sprayed clamshell phone from Sanyo or Samsung, the devices were positioned as functional technologies.
-And as technology evolved—with the introduction of bigger, color screens, and cameras—they kept getting thicker.
+Whether it was the Nokia 3310 candy bar or some silver-sprayed clamshell phone from Sanyo or Samsung, the devices were positioned as functional technologies.
+And as technology evolved—with the introduction of bigger, color screens and cameras—they kept getting thicker.
 Breakthroughs from Finland, Japan, and Korea were slowly pushing us in the direction of giant devices that barely squeezed into a pocket.
 (Sound familiar?)

 And then there was Motorola.
 A U.S. company with a design team working out of Libertyville, Illinois—a small, remote suburb of Chicago with a main street that’s every bit as Americana as the name implies.
-Motorola had built the world’s first cellphone in the 1970s, an influential 32-bit processor that would revolutionize computing at companies like Apple in the 1980s, the radio towers that enabled the mobile revolution in the 1990s.
-It had single-handedly dominated the global cellphone market before Nokia surpassed it in 1998.
+Motorola had built the world’s first cell phone in the 1970s, an influential 32-bit processor that would revolutionize computing at companies like Apple in the 1980s, and the radio towers that enabled the mobile revolution in the 1990s.
+It had single-handedly dominated the global cell-phone market before Nokia surpassed it in 1998.

 The year was 2003, and Motorola was planning a successor to its popular StarTAC phone, first released in 1996.
 Holding it in my hands at Motorola’s Chicago headquarters, the minimal, charcoal black flip phone is impossibly light and impressively thin—even by today’s standards.
 But this phone was seven years old and had ceased to woo the market.
 The screen was small.
 The buttons were miniscule.
 It was built for calling in a world leaning toward multimedia.

 Motorola knew the StarTAC needed a modern makeover to compete, but it didn’t want to be yet another thick phone on the shelf.
 The brief of the new phone was built around a single, groundbreaking premise.
 “A wonderful part of Motorola history and culture is it’s very engineering focused,” says Pierce, with what I sense as at least a slight sense of sarcasm in his voice.
 “And one of the things at the time that was super clear—I would say one of the clearest things of any product we developed—it was a very objective statement: ’10mm.’
 To be clear, it was almost that simple.
-10mm.”
+Ten millimeters.”

 Motorola wanted a phone that was 10mm thin.
 Competitors were pushing 20mm at the time, and Motorola engineers and executives planned to half this number to make a splash.

 “It was roughly a moonshot,” says Pierce.
 But the declaration was the most unifying message Pierce ever recalls hearing in his decades at the company.
-“What worked so well, is every team member—and we don’t always get the same alignment today—but you’d ask anyone on the team, what’s the objective.
+“What worked so well, is every team member—and we don’t always get the same alignment today—but you’d ask anyone on the team, what’s the objective?
 And they could tell you exactly the objective.
 Word for word.”

-10mm.
+Ten millimeters.
 Or what became casually referenced as “razor thin.”

-Building the first cellphone of a new era
+Building the first cell phone of a new era

 The team’s first thought was to build something like a StarTAC 2.